msalibian/STAT547O/Example-backfitting.md

 ```

 Using this function, we run the first step of the backfitting algorithm,
-exactly as before, but replacing `loess` with `localM`.
-Note that in
+exactly as before, but replacing `predict(loess(...))` with
-this case we need to loop through the values of each explanatory
+`localM(...)`.
+Note, however, that in this case we need to loop through
-variable in the training set (`loess` does this internally when we call
+the values of each explanatory variable in the training set (`loess`
+does this internally when we call `predict`).
+In fact, the function
-`predict`).
-We could do something similar using `RBF::backf.rob`, but it
-would not be as
-“educational” as doing it by hand.
+`RBF::backf.rob` does this, but the objective of these notes is to do it
+“by hand”.

+Here is the first pass of the inner loop.
+The additive model components
+are initialized at zero, and the intercept is estimated using the
+function `RobStaTM::locScaleM` which computes an M-estimator of
+location. **Note** that this is in fact only an approximation to what we
+need, since `locScaleM` computes its own residual scale estimator.
+Although it would be more appropriate to write our own function to
+compute our intercept estimator, this is not really the objective of
+these notes.
+In fact, we leave this task to the reader as a very good
+exercise.

 ``` r
 alpha.hat <- RobStatTM::locScaleM(x=y, psi='bisquare')$mu